ung0v/ai-sdk-v5-crash-course/exercises/04-context-engineering/04.03-exemplars/problem/readme.md

   - Use the exemplars from the `exemplars` array

 - [ ] Test the implementation by running the exercise
-  - Use `pnpm run exercise 04.3` to run the code
+  - Use `pnpm run exercise` to run the code
   - Check if the output matches the expected format (a concise title for the conversation about induction hobs)

 - [ ] Try removing other parts of the prompt